Legal blog writing (or blawging as it is known) should be an essential part of marketing your law firm.

 The worst thing about a blog is when you allow this to happen:

-While the above law firm websites are both otherwise perfectly acceptable, they need to address this blog problem.
+While the website above is otherwise perfectly acceptable, it needs to address this blog problem.

-No new content for years is sending out all the wrong messages to visitors and to the search engines.
+No new content for over a year sends out all the wrong messages to visitors and to the search engines.

 Google loves regular, relevant, up-to-date, high-quality content and it’s one of the key ranking factors.